-- (a) in the case of an individual-\$10 000; - (b) in the case of a body corporate-\$50 000. - (2) In subsection (1) a reference to a site includes any plant, substance, structure or thing associated with the notifiable incident. - (3) Subsection (1) does not prevent any action- - (a) to assist an injured person; or - (b) to remove a deceased person; or - (c) that is essential to make the site safe or to minimise the risk of a further notifiable incident; or - (d) that is associated with a police investigation; or - (e) for which an inspector or the regulator has given permission.
+- (a) in the case of an individual-115 penalty units, or - (b) in the case of a body corporate-575 penalty units. - (2) In subsection (1) a reference to a site includes any plant, substance, structure or thing associated with the notifiable incident. - (3) Subsection (1) does not prevent any action- - (a) to assist an injured person, or - (b) to remove a deceased person, or

+- (c) that is essential to make the site safe or to minimise the risk of a further notifiable incident, or - (d) that is associated with a police investigation, or - (e) for which an inspector or the regulator has given permission. - (4) This section does not apply to a workplace to which the Work Health and Safety (Mines and Petroleum Sites) Act 2013 applies.

-Part 4-Authorisations
+Part 4 Authorisations

-40-Meaning of authorised
+40 Meaning of "authorised"

-authorised means authorised by a licence, permit, registration or other authority (however described) as required by the regulations.
+In this Part, authorised means authorised by a licence, permit, registration or other authority (however described) as required by the regulations.

-41-Requirements for authorisation of workplaces
+41 Requirements for authorisation of workplaces